Mulasarvastivada: In Central Asia

+In Champa

+According to the monk Yijing, at the end of the 7th century, Buddhist monks in Champa generally either belonged to the Sammitiya Nikāya and the Mūlasarvāstivāda Nikāya.
+The latter's adherents would pull up their robes on both sides, pull the ends through the belt and hang them over it.

 In Śrīvijaya

-In the 7th century, Yijing writes that the Mūlasarvāstivāda were prominent throughout the kingdom of Śrīvijaya (modern day Indonesia).
+In the 7th century, Yijing writes that the Mūlasarvāstivāda were prominent throughout the kingdom of Śrīvijaya (modern day Sumatra, Indonesia).
 Yijing stayed in Śrīvijaya for six to seven years, during which time he studied Sanskrit and translated Sanskrit texts into Chinese.
-Yijing states that the Mūlasarvāstivāda vinaya was almost universally adopted in this area.
+Yijing states that the Mūlasarvāstivāda Vinaya was almost universally adopted in this area.
 He writes that the subjects studied, as well as the rules and ceremonies, were essentially the same in this region as they were in India.
 Yijing described these islands as generally "Hīnayāna" in orientation, but writes that the Melayu Kingdom included Mahāyāna teachings such as Asaṅga's Yogācārabhūmi Śāstra.

+In Japan

+Kukai, the founder of the Shingon lineage in Japan, is recorded to have required his students to study the Mūlasarvāstivāda Vinaya.

 Vinaya lineage

-The Mūlasarvāstivāda vinaya is one of three surviving vinaya lineages, along with the Dharmaguptaka and Theravāda.
-The Tibetan Emperor Ralpacan restricted Buddhist ordination to the Mūlasarvāstivādin vinaya.
+The Mūlasarvāstivāda Vinaya is one of three surviving Vinaya lineages, along with the Dharmaguptaka and Theravāda.
+The Tibetan Emperor Ralpachen restricted Buddhist ordination to the Mūlasarvāstivādin Vinaya.
 As Buddhism was introduced to Mongolia from Tibet, Mongolian ordination follows this rule as well.

 The Mūlasarvāstivāda Vinaya is extant in Tibetan (9th century translation) and Chinese (8th century translation), and to some extent in the original Sanskrit.